 What Laravel integration actually means

-The work is rarely a single line of code.
-A real integration has six parts:
+A real integration is rarely one line of code.
+It has six parts:

-- Authentication.
-OAuth, API keys, or signed tokens.
+- Authentication — OAuth, API keys, signed tokens.

-When someone quotes you $800 for an integration, they are almost always skipping parts 4 through 6.
-That is why cheap integrations break at 3am six months later.
+When someone quotes you $800 for an integration, they're almost always skipping parts 4 through 6.
+That's why cheap integrations break at 3am six months later.

 Cost breakdown by complexity

-Here is the real range I see in 2026, based on projects I have delivered and quotes I have reviewed for clients.
+Here's the real range I see in 2026, based on projects I've delivered and quotes I've reviewed for clients.

 Starter: $2,000 to $4,000

 A single endpoint, a well-documented API, and a one-way data flow.
-Timeline is one to two weeks.
+Timeline is 1 to 2 weeks.

 Examples: